Broccoli Chicken Homemade Hot Pocket

-Take two large chicken breasts, season well to taste with salt, pepper, seasoning salt, garlic powder, onion powder, and a bit of dry mustard if you like that kind of thing!
-Bake at 350 until the chicken is cooked through.
 I like to bake my chicken up on wire racks on a cookie sheet.
-I find they cook more evenly, and keeping them out of their own liquid makes the breast more appealing overall.
-It won’t hurt to cook them directly on a baking sheet though.
+They tend to cook more evenly, and keeping them out of their own liquid makes the breasts more appealing overall.

 Next fold the two ends up over the filling mixture.